Ketamine As A Treatment for Chronic Pain

 These are conditions stemming from nerve damage, such as diabetic neuropathy.
 While the exact mechanism is still being researched, it is thought that Ketamine induces its pain-relieving effect via inhibition of a specific receptor in the brain called N-methyl-D-aspartate (NMDA).
 Interestingly and, perhaps, unsurprisingly, this is the same receptor whose inhibition has been shown to be beneficial in the treatment of depression.

-What Conditions Can It Treat?
+Text (844) 909-4156 →What Conditions Can It Treat?

 Studies are ongoing to determine which conditions may benefit from low-dose ketamine therapy.
-Early trials support further exploration of its use in certain conditions:
+Early trials support further exploration of its use in certain conditions:-

 Fibromyalgia